 Unlike at most state schools which only offer this kind of opportunity to graduate students, at Converse you can begin developing projects as an undergraduate, conducting original research, and presenting your findings at conferences, which will give you practical experience in your chosen field.
-Funding support for these opportunities is available through several sources including competitive grants from the South Carolina Independent Colleges and Universities (SCICU), the National Institute of Health’s IDeA Networks of Biomedical Excellence (NIH-INBRE), and Converse College grants.
+Funding support for these opportunities is available through several sources including competitive grants from the South Carolina Independent Colleges and Universities (SCICU), the National Institute of Health’s IDeA Networks of Biomedical Excellence (NIH-INBRE), and Converse University grants.

 Converse students have the opportunity to participate in faculty-mentored undergraduate research or a creative independent project.
 And more than half of them seize the opportunity – completing unique projects that make employers and graduate schools take notice.
 Working independently or side-by-side with faculty mentors, Converse students have won awards at state, regional, and national conferences.

 “Converse has consistently submitted outstanding proposals resulting in significant findings and presentations at SCICU’s annual Research Symposium.”